beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 by Nova; therefore, there is not need to create logical volumes manually.
 The `vg_images` volume group and its `lv_images` logical volume are devoted for storing VM images by OpenStack Glance.
-The mount point for `lv_images` is `/var/lib/glance/images`, which is the default directory used by Glance to store image files.
+The mount point for `lv_images` is `/var/lib/glance/images`, which is the default directory used by Glance to store VM image files.

 Table: Partitioning scheme for the controller